upkie 9.0.0

 and import the upkie

-package in Python, as you get acquainted with the robot and develop your own agents (by forking upkie/new_agent), you may want to contribute some features back to the upstream repository.
+package in Python, as you get acquainted with the robot and develop your own agents (in your fork of the repository or using the new_agent template), you may want to contribute some features back upstream.
 Here is a short guide on compiling from source to do that.

 To upload software to the robot, you will also need to define the UPKIE_NAME